 What if our Leyland shop declines the valuation?

-The item is returned to you free of charge, tracked and insured.
+The item is returned to you free of charge, tracked and signed for.
 Declining costs nothing and carries no pressure to accept.

 When and how is the charity paid?